luisao8/GiffyBack/README.md

 ---

 ## Project Description
 This repository houses the backend codebase for Giffy, a GIF browser, and library web application.
 The server-side functionalities allow users to browse, like, and upload GIFs.
+It was created as part of a three day challenge to create a GIPH webapp.

 ---